ToxicFrog/doom-mods/gzap/doc/new-wads.md

 Once you have defined a subregion, all checks you collect will be assigned to that subregion.
-By default, the subregion's logical requirements are just whatever keys you had active when you defined it; however, you can use the logic dashboard to manually select key requirements, as well as adding specific weapons or other subregions to the requirements.
-(In the latter case, a "can the player reach this other subregion" requirement will be added.)
+By default, the subregion's logical requirements are just whatever keys you had active when you defined it; however, you can use the logic dashboard to manually change the prerequisites.

+- Keys are either optional (`-`) or required (`+`).
+- Weapons are optional, required, or wanted (`?`).
+Currently "wanted" is the same as "optional", but in the future it will interoperate with weapon logic.
+  "Required" imposes a hard requirement that the player have that weapon.
+- Other maps and subregions are, like keys, either optional or required; a requirement means that the player needs to be able to reach that subregion or map before this one is in logic.

 Changes to the requirements apply to *all* checks in that subregion, even if they are already collected, so if two checks have different logical requirements they **must** be in different subregions.

 Once you are done with your pretuning run, select `Save Subregions to Tuning File` from the logic dashboard in order to actually record them -- if you don't do this